AdibJadidi/issue-tracker/README.md

 ## 📝 Description

-[Project Name] is a full-featured, modern **Issue Tracking System** designed to help teams efficiently manage, categorize, and prioritize tasks and bugs.
+Issue tracker is a full-featured, modern **Issue Tracking System** designed to help teams efficiently manage, categorize, and prioritize tasks and bugs.
 It provides a clean interface for creating new issues, viewing their status on a dashboard, and tracking their progress from inception to completion.

 This project was built with a focus on high performance, maintainability, and a robust user experience.